The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Inner ear model

 where $v_\mathrm{sig}(\omega)$ is the Fourier transformation of the stimulus.
 The input impedance of the cochlea was modeled by:

 with the Bessel functions of first $J_\beta$ and second $Y_\beta$ kind of order $\beta$ and $\zeta = 2\omega/\alpha \sqrt{2/(hC_0)}$.

-To process the audio data, we evaluated $v_y(x,t)$ in the range $(0,\SI{3.5}{\centi\meter}]$ in $N_\mathrm{ch}$ steps of equal size (\cref{fig:overview}c).
+To process the audio data, we evaluated $v_y(x,t)$ in the range $(0,\SI{3.5}{\centi\meter}]$ in $N_\mathrm{ch}$ steps of equal size.
 Specifically, we chose $N_\mathrm{ch}=700$ as a compromise between a faithful representation of the underlying audio signal and manageable computational cost when using the dataset.
-Before applying the \gls{bm} model, each recording was normalized to \SI{65}{\deci\bel} \gls{rms}.
+Before applying the \gls{bm} model, each recording $v_\mathrm{sig}(t)$ was normalized to a \gls{rms} value of \SI{0.3}{\centi\meter\per\second}.

-\subsubsection{\Acrlong{hc} model}
+\subsection{\Acrlong{hc} model}